awooghj/anime-database/README.md

 # Anime Database

 <!-- Italics -->
 AnimeDatabase helps you search and subscribe your favorite anime.
-You could also browse other animes by checking seasonal releasing
+You could also browse other animes by checking seasonal releasing.

 ## User Stories
 - Users are able to search the anime by name.
 The anime in searching result will show the describing status (subscribed or un-ssubscribed)